truenas/documentation/README.md

 [Hugo install instructions](https://gohugo.io/getting-started/installing/ "Install Hugo") for the appropriate operating system.

+See these instructions for manually installing the Hugo extended version in WSL: https://sal.as/post/install-hugo-on-wsl/

 ## Clone Documentation Repo

 The next step is to clone this repo.
 To clone the repo in your current